DanielleDaly/portfolio-project-4/README.md

   - I changed the key in TEMPLATES to 'DIRS': [TEMPLATES_DIR],
   - I added the Heroku host name and local host to allowed hosts

 - I then created 3 directories in my project called media, static and template
 - I created a Procfile and added web: gunicorn easy_eats.wsgi
 - I added, committed and pushed to Github

-### Deploy to hEROKU
+### Deploy to Heroku

 - On the Heroku dashboard I clicked on the deploy tab
 - I click on Github
 - I searced for my repository
-- I scrolled down to the bottom of the page and clicked on deploy branch
+- I scrolled down to the bottom of the page and clicked on "deploy branch"
-- Once app was deployed I opened the app to view
+- Once the app was deployed I opened the app to view

 ### Final Deployment

 - I went to the settings.py file
 - I set Degug to False
 - I added X_FRAME_OPTIONS = 'SAMEORIGIN'